dbos-inc/dbos-docs/docs/tutorials/authentication-authorization.md

 This section covers declarative authentication and authorization in Operon.

-Operon supports modular, built-in declarative security: you can use the [`@Authentication`](../api-reference/decorators#authentication) class decorator to expose users' identity to Operon contexts.
+Operon supports modular, built-in declarative security: you can use the [`@Authentication`](../api-reference/decorators#authentication) class decorator to make user identities available to Operon contexts.
 Further, you can associate operations with a list of permitted roles using the [`@RequiredRole`](../api-reference/decorators#requiredrole) API.

 :::info note
 You can fully implement authentication and authorization using custom [HTTP middleware](../tutorials/http-serving-tutorial#middleware) which will run before the request reaches the handler.
 This section describes mechanisms Operon provides to make it easier.
 :::

 ## Authentication Middleware
-The [`@Authentication`](../api-reference/decorators#authentication) class decorator lets you register an HTTP middleware with your custom authentication and authorization logic (for example validating a [JSON Web Token](https://jwt.io/), retrieving user credentials from the decoded token and validated claimed permissions.)
+To instruct Operon to perform authentication for an HTTP endpoint, you can use the [`@Authentication`](../api-reference/decorators#authentication) class decorator to register HTTP middleware with your custom authentication logic (for example validating a [JSON Web Token](https://jwt.io/) and retrieving user credentials and permissions from the decoded token).
 The decorator should return a structure containing identity and claimed roles:

 ```typescript
 return {